mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 Thanks to [emscripten](https://emscripten.org/), it _is_ possible turn your C++ into WebAssembly to run quickly in the browser.
 With this framework, it becomes simple to turn a C++ command line tool into web application.
 Running scientific software on the web has enormous potential to expand reach and engage the public since literally anyone can replicate your results and play with experimental conditions.
-However, just because something can run on the web does not mean it will work well.
+However, just because something can run on the web does not make it a _web application_.
-Developing a graphical user interface is a lot more work than making a command line one.
+Developing a graphical user interface is a lot more work than making a command line interface.

-To expedite porting from command line to browser, Empirical adds in simple components like divs, spans, and buttons and more complicated controls like a whole configuration panel for managing settings.
+To expedite porting from command line to browser, Empirical adds in simple components like divs (for <em>div</em>iding up web content), spans (for placing and styling text), buttons and more complicated controls like a whole configuration panel for managing settings.
 Since these components are created and managed in C++ they can provide an graphical user interface to manage the execution of preexisting code.
 We call these components "prefabricated web tools" and they have be developed using the open source front-end toolkit, [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/).
 My predecessor Sarah Boyd developed a large number of components and you can read about her work [here]({{ site.baseurl }}/blog/prefab-tools.html).